-The verification of the extra-financial information was carried out with the largest contributors from the consolidated entities.
+The verification of the non-financial reporting information was carried out with the entities that contribute the most to the consolidated financial statements.
 In view of the Covid-19 public health crisis, this verification work was carried out remotely.

 4 - GROUP RISK FACTORS, INTERNAL CONTROL PROCEDURES AND RISK MANAGEMENT